Galymzhan Zhakiyanov: Business

 In 1990, he established with Akezhan Kazhegeldin, future PM, the Semey Corp. and became its president.

 In 2008, he started new business ventures in China and Mongolia related to coal and iron-ore mining.
 G. Zhakiyanov is now the chairman of the board of two companies: MECAP Ltd., and ALGT Ltd.

 Personal life

 Zhakiyanov married Karlygash Zhakiyanova in 1984.
 Karlygash worked as a school teacher and as a manager in non-government organizations.
 In 2002, Zhakiyanova participated in the political movement QDT, founded the human rights organization Pravosoznanie which contributed significantly to the cause of releasing political prisoners in Kazakhstan.
 Currently, she assists her husband with his business activities in China.

-Zhakiyanov has two sons who are Berik and Elezhan.
+Zhakiyanov has two sons who are Berik and Erzhan.
 Berik (born 1985) graduated from the University of Texas in 2008 and now studying at Harvard.
-Elezhan (born 1993) studied at the Massachusetts Institute of Technology and graduated in 2016.
+Erzhan (born 1993) studied at the Massachusetts Institute of Technology and graduated in 2016.